Many questions regarding our league are here in our Frequently Asked Questions section.

 - High Schools: Freedom, John Champe and Lightridge

 The house league program will accept kids from anywhere in Loudoun County.
-The travel program is restricted to zip codes (Fairfax) and/or middle schools (Loudoun).
+The travel program is restricted to players who attend one of the three middle schools (Lunsford, Mercer or Willard).
+Those who attend private schools are eligible to play on a travel team based on the public school zone that serves their address.

 Players who play for their high school interscholastic basketball teams (Freshmen, JV or Varsity) are not eligible to participate in the Travel or High School House League program.